 - Be Human: Just because we create digital content, we don’t have to act like robots.
 The most delightful communication comes from humans being human—even in the automation process.

-Also, talk to people in your social media comments and feeds.
 Reach out in order to serve a need.
-When you engage leads with a spirit of service (not with the mindset of selling), people who need you recognize your value and become not just customers but advocates for your business.
+When you engage leads with a spirit of service (not with the mindset of selling), people who need you recognize your value and become not just customers but evangelists for your business.

 - Be United: When your whole team approaches the act of nurturing leads as exactly that, your marketing and sales teams can be united toward building personal, sustainable relationships with leads.